transformd-oss/ugraph/README.md

 ## Nesting Nodes

-XGraph differentiates itself from basic JSON graph schemas by allowing for defining Nodes within other Nodes as part of a valid XGraph schema.
-This is useful when writing a tree-like graph (DAG) at first, with the flexibility of referencing Nodes elsewhere in the `xgraph`.
+uGraph differentiates itself from basic JSON graph schemas by allowing for defining Nodes within other Nodes as part of a valid uGraph schema.
+This is useful when writing a tree-like graph (DAG) at first, with the flexibility of referencing Nodes elsewhere in the `ugraph`.

 Nodes may be nested within another Object/Node as still be globally referencable by "$id".
 Use an Object definition for "$node" instead of an "$id" string.

-> Walking this `xgraph` (as part of parsing/validation) will create a lookup map
+> Walking this `ugraph` (as part of parsing/validation) will create a lookup map
 > of all found Identified Objects (Nodes) using their contained "$id"
 > properties.